PhamVuHuyenTrang/PhamVuHuyenTrang.github.io/_pages/about.md

 - Conference Reviewer: ICLR (2025-2026), AISTATS (2025-2026) and ICML (2025).

 ## Teaching Experience
-- Undergraduate Teaching Assistant: Object-oriented programming (IT3100E) and Introduction to Data Science (IT4142E).
+- Undergraduate Teaching Assistant: Object-oriented programming and Introduction to Data Science (Hanoi University of Science and Technology).
+- Graduate Teaching Assistant: Elements of Statistics (University of Texas at Austin).